SMS Notification Best Practices 2026 | MagicBell

 System: Immediately suppresses phone number from all future sends

-Virginia SB 1339 (January 2026): Virginia now requires honoring text opt-outs for 10 years, making opt-out data retention a long-term obligation.
+Virginia SB 1339 (January 2026): Virginia now requires you to honor text opt-outs for 10 years.
+Plan for long-term data storage.

 Never:

-For a complete notification system that handles opt-outs automatically, explore MagicBell's SMS channel.
+For a complete notification system that handles opt-outs on its own, explore MagicBell's SMS channel.

 Message Content Best Practices